• Published April 21, 2024

 • 8 Minute Read

-The coronavirus pandemic and its economic aftermath have rapidly altered every aspect of our lives.
-From our approach to work to our interactions with friends and family, it has influenced nearly everything happening in the past few years.
+From our approach to work to our interactions with friends and family, the pandemic and its aftermath have influenced nearly everything in the past few years.

-Employee enthusiasm, cooperation, morale, and creativity are jeopardized, making it all the more difficult to run the business or organization.
-It’s more difficult than ever to make time for wellness right now.
+Employee enthusiasm, cooperation, morale, and creativity are all jeopardized in times of stress, making it all the more difficult to run the business or organization.
+It’s more difficult than ever to make time for wellness.

-Wellness Can Help You Achieve Your Full Potential
+Wellness Can Help You Achieve Success (And Attain Your Full Leadership Potential)

-It’s a serious message — and it’s especially true now.
+It’s a serious message — and it’s as true now as ever.

 As leaders, we are called to be strategic.
 We’re responsible for setting direction, getting alignment, and inspiring commitment from our people.

-That’s a tall order, and it requires more than just our physical presence (whether we’re working from home or in the office).
-As we rise to the challenge of leading effectively in an uncertain world, we must take care of our mental health and make time for wellness so that we can reach our full potential on the job.
+That’s a tall order, and it requires more than just our physical presence — whether we’re working from home or from the office.
+As we rise to the challenge of living and leading in an uncertain world, we must take care of our mental health and make time for wellness so that we are able to attain our full potential, both personally and professionally.
+This is a key part of living with intention, at work and at home.

-Accessing your full potential is easier than you might think.
-“Making even small changes in your daily habits can have a significant impact on your wellness, which will directly contribute to your success, regardless of how you measure it,” notes Jessica Glazer, one of our senior leadership solutions partners.
+It’s easier than you might think: “Making even small changes in your daily habits can have a significant impact on your wellness, which will directly contribute to your success, regardless of how you measure it,” notes Jessica Glazer, one of our senior leadership solutions partners.

 These changes needn’t be major life overhauls.
-At CCL, we teach that even small adjustments can help you make time for wellness in ways that will pay off in all areas of your life, helping you to reach your true potential as a leader.
+At CCL, we teach that making even small adjustments helps you make time for wellness, which will pay off in all areas of your life, helping you to come closer to reaching your true potential as a leader.

 Quote: Make Time for Wellness to Achieve Your Full Potential - Jessica Glazer, CCL Leadership Solutions Partner

-4 Proven Techniques to Help You Achieve Your Full Potential
+Wellness Tips to Help You Achieve Your Full Leadership Potential

-Here are 4 wellness techniques that have been scientifically proven to decrease your stress and increase your wellbeing:
+Here are 4 wellness techniques that have been scientifically proven to decrease your stress and increase your resilience, wellbeing, and leadership:

 • Increase your sleep, both in terms of quality and quantity.